outpaddling/Coding-Standards/README.md

 Check for every possible error condition.
 No exceptions.
 This means checking the status of every I/O operation, memory allocation, etc.
-If a function returns a status value, the code must check it and take appropriate action if it indicates a problem.
+If a function returns a status value, the code should check it and take appropriate action if it indicates a problem.

 ## Testing

 1. Test new code frequently.
 Do not write more than a few dozen lines of code without fully testing the changes.
-This way if there is a bug, you'll be able to find it easily.
+This way if there is a bug, you'll immediately know where it is.

 2. You can facilitate this by investing a very small amount of time preparing a test script and a small sample